valproic acid

 HIV or CMV (cytomegalovirus) infection.

 Some young people have thoughts about suicide when first taking valproic acid.
-Your doctor will need to check your progress at regular visits while you are using this medicine.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 How should I take valproic acid?